In order to serve as a resource for UNO faculty, staff, and students, the Office of Research will:

 The Office of Research often helps connect local business and industry partners with UNO student interns currently earning degrees in their fields.
 All positions provide real-world experience and enable students to learn the ins-and-outs of unique industries.

-The Office of Research currently seeks to fill the following positions:
+The Office of Research is not currently seeking to fill any positions.

 All applicants to the above positions must meet the following qualifications: